 In Colombia 2 million children are mistreated every day, 35,000 are sexually abused, 14,000 join the armed conflict and 2.5 million children work informally (Watchlist, 2010) these risk factors undermine self-esteem and empowerment, hindering the possibility to adapt adequately to a situation and recover from it.
-350 children from Superarse Corporation whose rights have been violated will benefit through play and integral attention developing self-esteem and empowerment and boosting resilience.
+500 children from social institutions, whose rights have been violated will benefit through play and integral attention developing self-esteem and empowerment and boosting resilience.

-The project will enhance self-esteem, resilience and empowerment of 350 Colombian children that have their rights violated and belong to the poorest sectors of Medellin, allowing them to build healthy life projects for the future.
-Play will be the main instrument to transform the realities of the children as an alternative approach for developing social, cognitive and psychological skills.
+The project improves the physical and mental development, self-esteem, resilience and empowerment of more than 500 Colombian children who have the rights of the most vulnerable children of Medellin, which allows them to build healthy life projects for the future The game is the main instrument to transform the realities of children as an alternative approach for the development of social, cognitive and psychological skills.

 This project has provided additional documentation in a DOCX file (projdoc.docx).